 Over the past decade, NETL Albany has expanded its geoscience and geomaterials science capabilities to better understand and characterize both engineered and natural systems related to fossil energy and carbon mamangement.
-This includes the multi-functional, state-of-the-art facility High Pressure Immersion and Reactive Transport Laboratory, which is capable of performing geological studies at simulated depths up to 10,000 feet, providing an experimental basis for modeling various subsurface phenomena and processes.
+This includes the multi-functional, state-of-the-art High Pressure Immersion and Reactive Transport Laboratory, which is capable of performing geological studies at simulated depths up to 10,000 feet, providing an experimental basis for modeling various subsurface phenomena and processes.

-NETL's Geospatial Analysis, Interpretation and Assessment (GAIA) Computational Facility enables connectivity and real-time collaboration among NETL's three research sites to visualize, interpret, analyze, and model geoscience (geology, geophysics, geochemistry) and geospatial data sets.
-The GAIA facility develops advanced geoprocessing of big data, high-performance computing capabilities.
+NETL's Geospatial Analysis, Interpretation and Assessment (GAIA) Computational Facility enables connectivity and realtime collaboration among NETL's three research sites to visualize, interpret, analyze and model geoscience (geology, geophysics, geochemistry) and geospatial data sets.
+The GAIA facility develops advanced geoprocessing of big data high-performance computing capabilities.
 Furthermore, GAIA is the custodian of NETL's first big data computing cluster in support of our geo-data science research and development.

-NETL is a U.S. Department of Energy national laboratory that drives innovation and delivers technological solutions for an environmentally sustainable and prosperous energy future.
-Through its world-class scientists, engineers and research facilities, NETL is ensuring affordable, abundant and reliable energy that drives a robust economy and national security, while developing technologies to manage carbon across the full life cycle, enabling environmental sustainability for all Americans, advancing environmental justice and revitalizing the economies of disadvantaged communities.
-Leveraging the power of workforce inclusivity and diversity, highly skilled innovators at NETL's research laboratories in Albany, Oregon; Morgantown, West Virginia; and Pittsburgh, Pennsylvania conduct a broad range of research activities that support DOE's mission to ensure America's security and prosperity by addressing its energy and environmental challenges through transformative science and technology solutions.
+NETL is a U.S. Department of Energy national laboratory that drives innovation and delivers solutions for a clean and secure energy future by advancing carbon management and resource sustainability technologies.
+Through its expertise and research facilities, NETL is advancing innovations to enable environmental sustainability for all Americans.
+Leveraging the power of workforce inclusivity and diversity, innovators at NETL's research laboratories in Albany, Oregon; Morgantown, West Virginia; and Pittsburgh, Pennsylvania, conduct a broad range of research activities that support DOE's mission to ensure America's security and prosperity by addressing its energy and environmental challenges through science and technology solutions www.NETL.DOE.gov